makerspace/makeradmin/README.md

 ```

 After the forwarding has started, you'll need to copy the signing secret it gives you, and put it in your own `.env` file in the key `STRIPE_SIGNING_SECRET`.

+Note: When running tests, this is not necessary, as it will poll the stripe server automatically.

 ## Bookkeeping and accounting